Katherine-Holland/Oxford-Weather-Data/README.md

 ## Introduction

 **User:**
-This application has been designed to allow users to compare weather data by month in Oxford, for the years 1950 and 2022.
-This includes the monthly sun hours, rainfall in millimetres and the minimum and maximum temperatures.
+The Oxford Weather Data Comparison Tool allows users to compare monthly weather data (sun hours, rainfall, minimum and maximum temperatures) for Oxford for the years 1950 and 2022.
+Users can also input and delete weather data for the year 2024.
-This weather data was extracted from the Met Office UK database.
 The site is for users who are interested in comparing weather data, such as students and researchers who want insights from weather data for these years and who want to add to the data for 2024.

 **Site Owner:**
 The application provides data for 1950 and 2022 and allows the user to compare data.
 The application also allows users to input and delete new data for 2024.

+This weather data was extracted from the Met Office UK database.

 ## Design
 This project is a command-line application, deployed via Heroku, that allows users to manage and research a weather dataset.
 The data is retrieved from a linked Google Sheet.